christianblos/codedocs/examples/functions/docComment/docs-result/doc.md

-This method does something cool.
+This method does something
+really cool.

 Maybe there's a detailed description here.
 But maybe not :)

+---

+This method does something really cool.